History of the Jews in Ancona: First settlement of Jews

-Jews started living in Ancona, Italy around 967 AD.
-In that year, the Archbishop of Ravenna rented a piece of land to a Jew named Eliyahu.
+Jews started living in Ancona, Italy around A.D.
+967. In that year, the Archbishop of Ravenna rented a piece of land to a Jew named Eliyahu.
 It is possible that a synagogue existed already in the 12th century, due to a Slicha written by a Jewish Paytan, referring the 1279 destruction of the town synagogue by an earthquake.

-One famous Jewish resident of Ancona was Jacob of Ancona, a traveler who got to China in 1270, four years before Marco Polo, and reported about it in a book he supposedly wrote, called the city of lights.
+One famous Jewish resident of Ancona was Jacob of Ancona, a traveler who got to China in 1270, four years before Marco Polo, and reported about it in a book he supposedly wrote, called The City of Light.

 By 1300, an organized Jewish community apparently existed in Ancona.
 In 1300, Jewish poet Immanuel the Roman sent a letter to Rome on behalf of the Jewish community in Ancona, asking authorities to lighten taxation due to financial hardships and persecutions of the Jewish community.
 It seems that Jews mainly worked in money lending.